winter477/apple-browsers/doc-bot/macos-window-management.md

 }
 ```

-See `macos-system-integration.mdc` for system-level integration patterns and `macos-preferences.mdc` for preferences management.
+See `macos-system-integration.md` for system-level integration patterns and `macos-preferences.md` for preferences management.